Did you know the world’s longest known cave system is located in south central Kentucky?

 “When we have this meeting, the single most important thing to me is that it’s drawing together people with common interests and goals who otherwise wouldn’t be at the same place at the same time,” Groves says.
 “You’re riding on a bus to a cave system, sitting next to someone you may have not met.
 You can share experiences, insight, walk around together, share a meal.
 One hour together, in person, is equivalent to a lifetime of emails.
 We’re simply getting people together in the context of the larger research work and initiatives.”

 Groves himself is a prime example of the allure of WKU and its proximity to the Mammoth Cave System.
-He arrived at WKU in 1981 from Maryland simply to be “part of this scene,” he says.
+He arrived at WKU as a student in 1981 from Maryland simply to be “part of this scene,” he says.

 The wealth of research opportunities also helps WKU retain students and faculty.
 Groves points to Autumn Singer as an example.
 Singer had a background in aquatic ecology and, at the time, wasn’t focusing on caves or karst.
 When she heard about WKU’S Crawford Hydrology Lab, she arrived at WKU to pursue her master’s degree and, after graduating, stayed on to work full-time in the lab.